pmtang/notes/c#/c#note.md

 #### 4. const vs readonly
 [stackoverflow link](https://stackoverflow.com/questions/55984/what-is-the-difference-between-const-and-readonly-in-c)

+### Operators
+for better understanding
+a?b:c   means if a == true then b, else c
+a??b    means if a == null then b, else a
+a??=b   means if a == null then a=b, else a=a

 ### Ordering rules by StyleCopAnalyzers
 #### SA1201
 To comply with this rule, elements at the file root level or within a namespace should be positioned in the following order:

 Extern Alias Directives
 Using Directives
 Namespaces
 Delegates
 Enums
 Interfaces
 Structs
 Classes

 Within a class, struct, or interface, elements should be positioned in the following order:

 Fields
 Constructors
 Finalizers (Destructors)
 Delegates
 Events
 Enums
 Interfaces
 Properties
 Indexers
 Methods
 Structs
 Classes*